topher-lo/pydera/README.md

     - Objectives, risk narrative, and strategy narrative textual information
     - Sharpe ratio
     - Volatility
-- Matching mutual fund objectives, risk narratives, and strategy narratives to Q&A in an investor risk profiling questionaire (https://www.citibank.com.hk/english/investment/pdf/IRPQ_ICPQ_Eng.pdf)
+- Matching mutual fund objectives, risk narratives, and strategy narratives to Q&A in an investor risk profiling questionnaire (https://www.citibank.com.hk/english/investment/pdf/IRPQ_ICPQ_Eng.pdf)
-- Create streamlit webapp that matches an investor (according to their answers in a risk profiling questionaire) to an appropriate mutual fund)
+- Create streamlit webapp that matches an investor (according to their answers in a risk profiling questionnaire) to an appropriate mutual fund)
 - Build visualisation of data relationships between tables within DERA datasets
     - To support data processing
     - To improve clarity of the information provided by DERA